Introduction

 Understanding Structural Complexity

-Cyclomatic complexity counts the number of linearly independent paths through code.
+Cyclomatic complexity counts the number of independent code paths.
 Each if, else, for, while, catch, and ?: adds a path.
-A function with cyclomatic complexity 15 has 15 ways execution can flow.
-You need at least 15 test cases to cover all paths, and changing one branch might break another.
+A function with complexity 15 has 15 execution paths, so it requires at least 15 test cases to cover them all, since changing one branch might break another.

-Lines per function and per class matter because humans can hold limited context.
-A 200-line function is not a single abstraction; it’s several concepts crammed together.
-Functions under 30 lines and classes under 300 lines stay readable on one screen.
+Lines per function and per class matter because humans have limited capacity.
+A 200-line function isn’t a single abstraction but many concepts packed together.
+Keep functions under 30 lines and classes under 300 lines for readability.

 Why Low Complexity Helps

-Tools like SonarQube and CodeClimate report cyclomatic complexity.
-The common threshold is 10 for critical paths: above that, consider splitting the function or simplifying logic.
+Tools like SonarQube and CodeClimate report cyclomatic complexity, with a threshold of 10 for critical paths; above that, consider splitting or simplifying.

 Examples